 For each raised bed, I would need nine 8-foot boards.
-Yes, building raised beds can be pricey (the cedar boards here are about $13.50 each), but they last a long time, they look great, and they’re easy on my old bones.
+Yes, DIY raised garden beds can be pricey (the cedar boards here are about $13.50 each), but they last a long time, they look great, and they’re easy on my old bones.

 I bought enough for two full beds, plus a few extra boards.